zenml-io/vscode-zenml/README.md

 - **Manage Server Connections**: Connect or disconnect from ZenML servers and refresh server status.
 - **Stack Operations**: View stack details, rename, copy, or set active stacks directly from VSCode.
-- **Pipeline Runs**: Monitor and manage pipeline runs, including deleting runs from the system.
+- **Pipeline Runs**: Monitor and manage pipeline runs, including deleting runs from the system and rendering DAGs.
 - **Environment Information**: Get detailed snapshots of the development environment, aiding troubleshooting.

 ## Requirements